WFAutomationAcademy/odf2-example-project/README.md

 The ODF 2 example project is created to demonstrate key features of the framework.
 It contains four simple Business Processes that operate on a mock data model.
 While functional, these processes do not perform anything practically useful.

 The project itself is not intended to be used as a template.
-There are a lot of details related to the WorkFusion build infrastructure.
-To quickly create your project from scratch, use the ODF 2 quickstart archetype.
+To quickly create your project from scratch, use the [ODF 2 quickstart archetype](https://doc.workfusion.com/enterprise/docs/iac/core/user-guide/odf/odf2-simple-archetype/).

 ### Example project overview